jj5/kickass-crypto/README.md

 If an error is encountered during encryption or decryption a delay of between 1 millisecond (1 ms) and 10 seconds (10 s) is introduced.
-This is a mitigation aginst potential timing attacks.
+This is a mitigation against potential timing attacks.
 See
 [s2n and Lucky 13](https://aws.amazon.com/blogs/security/s2n-and-lucky-13/)
 for discussion.